uthcode/learntosolveit/source/index.rst

 * Small but complete.
 * Practice is the key.

-Small but complete solutions help in learning with problem solving approach.
-Practice is key to solving problems.
-Links to practice the problem online is shared so that students can practice their skills and **learn to solve it**.

 I recommend https://exercism.org as the platform to learn Programming.
 It has everything that learn to solve intended.